12 8 Divided By 4

 4. Addition and Subtraction: Similar to multiplication and division, these are done from left to right with equal precedence.

 In our problem, 12/8 ÷ 4, there are no parentheses or exponents.
-Therefore, we proceed directly to multiplication and division, working from left to right.
+So, we proceed directly to multiplication and division, working from left to right.

 Step-by-Step Solution of 12/8 ÷ 4